 OFDM

 In the previous task the Rayleigh fading channel model assumed that the transmit bandwidth was low enough to only induce a single tap in the multipath model.
 In practise we wish to exploit a large bandwidth to achieve high date rates.
 However using the current model will result in a considerably large number of taps and therefore obtaining a channel estimate in a noise system is difficult.
 Figure 1 shows the channel impulse response in a wide bandwidth model, If the signal to noise ratio is small then the taps with smaller magnitude would be harder to distinguish.
-Hence the channel estimate would not sufficient enough to correct the I and Q components and the Noise estimate for the LLR would also be insufficient.
+Hence the channel estimate would not be sufficient enough to correct the I and Q components and the Noise estimate for the LLR would also be insufficient.